Nataniel4/ntui-framework/README.md

 * Render dynamic variables into HTML content without replacing all innerHTML content.
 * Load external modules (JS files) for amplifyng framework features.
-* Manage CSS from JS converting CSS code into JSON format.
+* Manage CSS from JS by converting CSS code into JSON format.

 And more...